Evaluating the Effect of Four Unknown Parameters Included in a Latitudinal Energy Balance Model on the Habitability of

 \section{Abstract}

-Among different models for determining the habitable zone around a star, Latitudinal Energy Balance Model (LEBM) is very beneficial due to its parametricity, which keeps a good balance between complexity and simulation time.
-This flexibility makes it a good tool to assess the impact of physical parameters on the temperature and the habitability of a planet.
-Among different physical parameters of a planet, some of them, up until now, cannot be determined by any method, like the planet's spin obliquity, diurnal period, ocean-land ratio, and pressure level.
-In this work, we apply this model to study the effect of these immeasurable parameters on the habitability of three exoplanets located in inner, outer and middle of their HZ, each served as a representation for their realm in HZ.
+Among different models for determining the habitable zone (HZ) around a star, a Latitudinal Energy Balance Model (LEBM) is very beneficial due to its parametricity which keeps a good balance between complexity and simulation time.
+This flexibility makes the LEBM an excellent tool to assess the impact of some key physical parameters on the temperature and the habitability of a planet.
+Among different physical parameters, some of them, up until now, cannot be determined by any method such as the planet's spin obliquity, diurnal period, ocean-land ratio, and pressure level.
+Here we apply this model to study the effect of these unknown parameters on the habitability of three exoplanets located in the inner, outer, and middle of their optimistic HZ.
 Among the examined parameters, the impact of pressure is more straightforward.
 It has a nearly direct relation with temperature and also with the habitability in the case of a cold planet.
 The effect of other parameters is discussed with details.
-To quantify the effect of all these immeasurable parameters, we utilize a statistical interface, which provides us with the conditional probability on habitability status of each planet.
+To quantify the impact of all these unknown parameters we utilize a statistical interface which provides us with the conditional probability on habitability status of each planet.